 “One of the big concerns, is that there are unknown ingredients in the food supply that the FDA and the public doesn’t know about,” Jennifer Pomeranz, associate professor of public health policy and management at NYU School of Global Public Health, told The Epoch Times.

 “Industry self-regulation for GRAS substances and FDA’s lack of a formal approach for reviewing substances already in our food are inadequate to protect public health,” she said during the FDA’s Sept.
-25 public meeting, which was focusing on developing this post-market review process.
+25 public meeting, which focused on developing the post-market review process.

 In response to The Epoch Times, the FDA said that while it is committed to improving safety oversight, the post-market review process will be limited by budget and current law.

-The agency is still taking public comments for its post-market system until Dec.
+The agency will take public comments for its post-market system until Dec.
 6, and the system is set to launch in 2025.

 What Will the Program Do?

-The FDA’s Human Foods Program (HFP) marks the largest reorganization in the agency’s modern history, affecting over 8,000 employees.
+Human Foods Program (HFP) marks the largest reorganization in the agency’s modern history, affecting more than 8,000 employees.
 This initiative aims to strengthen the FDA’s oversight of the food supply, enhance food safety, and address new industry challenges.

 A significant aspect of this reorganization includes focusing on food inspections, investigations, and imports.